 The Stephen Lewis Foundation launched the Grandmothers to Grandmothers Campaign in March 2006, in response to the emerging crisis faced by African grandmothers as they struggled to care for millions of children orphaned by AIDS.

-What began with only a few groups of committed Canadian grandmothers has since evolved into a dynamic and responsive movement, made up of grandmothers and grandothers working to mobilize support in Canada, Australia, the UK, and the USA for Africa’s grandmothers.
+What began with only a few groups of committed Canadian grandmothers has since evolved into a dynamic and responsive movement, made up of grandmothers and grandothers working to mobilize support in Canada, Australia, the U.K., and the U.S. in solidarity with African grandmothers and the children within their care.

-A decade later, the Campaign supports African community-based organizations that have developed programmes—with and for grandmothers—to transform lives and restore hope to their communities.
-In twelve years, more than $27 million has been raised.
+More than a decade later, the Campaign supports African community-based organizations that have developed programmes—with and for grandmothers—to transform lives and restore hope to their communities.
+In thirteen years, more than $33 million has been raised.
 African grandmothers are changing the course of the pandemic in their communities and beyond.
 And the Grandmothers to Grandmothers Campaign will be with them every step of the way.
+Click below to watch the minute video about the Grandmothers to Grandmothers Campaign and the ways African grandmothers are transforming their communities.